orange-cloudfoundry/osb-cmdb/README.md

     -jar ./osb-cmdb.jar
 ```

-The SCAB properties are documented at https://docs.spring.io/spring-cloud-app-broker/docs/current/reference/html5/

 Osb-cmdb adds support for additional properties which are illustrated below.
 Source of truth is associated unit tests, e.g. `SecurityConfigTest`

 Osb-cmdb requires two users auth to be configured:
 * `spring.security.user`: used for OSB API calls
 * `osbcmdb.admin`: used to access sensitive supportability endpoints (powered by springboot actuators)

-Osb-Cmdb is expected to be deployed once per OSB client, each having its own basic authentication, its own brokered services catalog, and backend services organization.
+Osb-Cmdb expects to be deployed once per OSB client, each having its own basic authentication, its own brokered services catalog, and backend services organization.

 #### Increasing log levels dynamically